izbid/AzureBlobSmartUploader/README.md

-## clouduploader: Azure Blob Storage CLI Upload Tool
+## Azure Blob Storage CLI Upload Tool
 clouduploader is a simple CLI tool for uploading of files to Azure Blob Storage it has additional functionality to handle file conflicts by providing options to overwrite, skip, or rename files.